matsek/springboot-rest-sample/README.md

 The loading of the example data is tied to the Spring profile example, look at the beginning of the file.

+## Step 5 ##
+Logging and error handling

+### Logging ###
+We have added some logging for new incoming data and we are using the Lombok @Slf4j annotation.

+### Error handling ###
+We have added a new dependency to Spring Boot starter validation in the build gradle file.
+After this we annotate beans with the @NotEmpty annotation (DTO classes).

+In our controllers we  annotate incoming request bodies with the @Valid annotation to check that all constraints are met.

+This play along fine with our new GlobalExceptionHandlers method handleMethodArgumentNotValid and we can easily return custom made error strings!
+If you want to validate for example am enum this way look at https://www.baeldung.com/javax-validations-enums

+The custom made error string are introduced in the message.properties file and the usage of these are configured in the CustomMessageSourceConfiguration.

+We have also added some new tests that will catch different errors.

+1. Test to run the application and omit data or enter wrong data to see the errors in the responses.